Full balance credit program

 The total amount due or debt is the amount that the cardholder owes on their card.
 The total amount due equals the total debits minus the total credits.
 This is normally the only amount the cardholder needs to worry about.
 However, to support regulatory and tax requirements, the Pismo platform tracks balances for individual transactions.

 When the cardholder makes a payment (credit transaction), the Pismo platform uses it to reduce the balance of one or more debit transactions.
-If a debit transaction becomes overdue, charges are normally applied that increase its balance.

 For each credit cycle, an account has a cycle closing date and a due date.
 On the morning of the cycle closing date, the Pismo platform uses the credits and debits for the cycle to calculate the total amount due, minimum amount due, and any interests, taxes, or fines and posts them to the cycle.
 It then closes the cycle.